 24 CFR Part 58 states that the Responsible Entity (RE); in this case, VIHFA may tier its environmental reviews and assessments to eliminate repetitive discussions of the same issues at subsequent levels of review.
-Tiering is appropriate when there is a requirement to evaluate a policy or proposal in the early stages of development or when site-specific analysis or mitigation is not currently feasible, and a more narrow or focused analysis is better done later.
+Tiering is appropriate when there is a requirement to evaluate a policy or proposal in the early stages of development or when site-specific analysis or mitigation is not currently feasible, and a more narrow or focused analysis is better done at a later date.